Jared-Ma/Terminal-Tetris/README.md

 ## Terminal Tetris

-A small Linux terminal application that plays Tetris, and was implemented according to the [Tetris Guideline](https://tetris.wiki/Tetris_Guideline).
+A Linux terminal application that plays Tetris, and was implemented according to the [Tetris Guideline](https://tetris.wiki/Tetris_Guideline).

 <p align="center">